-Hopefully, we were able to help you steer clear of some of the overrated things to do in Vegas listed above.
+Hopefully, I was able to help you steer clear of some of the overrated things to do in Vegas listed above.
 What activities in Vegas are overrated in your opinion?
 Leave them in the comments and help your fellow travelers avoid the same mistakes!

 Related: Underrated Vegas – Check out these under-the-radar finds!

 I’m a former software salesman turned Vegas aficionado.
 While the craps table is my preferred habitat, I pull myself away to explore new attractions, shows, restaurants, and outdoor activities around Las Vegas with the intent of sharing my experiences.

 Ultimately, I just want to help folks plan a better trip and save a few bucks in the process.